octacorewt/GithubUserSearch/README.md

-# GithubUserSearch
+# Github User Search
-Search users on GitHub, get user information and see the most resent repos.
+## Search users on GitHub, get user information and see the most resent repos.
+### This was a smal project i made, the idea of this small project was to practice what i have learned.